maharana0299/Pep-Hack-1/readme.md

 # Automate Profile Evaluation of Candidates With the help of this script

 ## This takes ans excel file containing data of Students who have applied to your organization.
-(Data contains Candidate's Github, Leetcode, Codeshef profile links)
+(Data contains Candidate's Github, Leetcode, Codechef profile links)
 ## The script runs and gets all the information all stores it in an excel file

 ## How does it will help you ?